vciioffi/MarvelPedia/README.md

 - Room TypeConverters to store complex data easily
 - Dependecy Injection
 - Clean architecture
-- Different android components (SearchView, ProgressBar, ViewPager2, DialogFragment)
+- Different android components (SearchView, TabLayout, ViewPager2, DialogFragment)

 #### Next Steps:
 - Add new features using the new APIs.
 A new whole feature about MCU